Monday 19 November 2007

 From an NLP point of view Blink is about calibrating decision making, and modeling decision making in different contexts.
 The basic ideas in the book are that we human beings are very good at making quick decisions or judgments.
 This capacity is based on the ability to read a lot of information, unconsciously instant by instant.
 It is also based on the experience in a field that we have developed over time.

 One of the interesting concepts touched on is that when people are asked to justify a decision, they perform less well than when they make quick decisions.
+When we start to rationalize we often interfere with the intuition that has access to both our memories and the experience of the current situation.

 Which is not to say that Gladwell advocates giving up thinking,and deciding rationally.
 Rather he suggests that the decision making process largely takes place outside of awareness, but can be refined through practice, and analysis.